WEC-Sim/WEC-Sim/source/ptosim.rst

 Tutorial: OSWEC with PTO-Sim
 +++++++++++++++++++++++++++++++++
-This section describes how to use OSWEC with PTO-Sim.
-The same process as described in `RM3 with PTO-Sim <http://wec-sim.github.io/WEC-Sim/features.html#tutorial-rm3-with-pto-sim>`_ ; however, since OSWEC is a rotary device, it takes torque as an input and a rotary to linear motion conversion block is needed.
+This section describes how to use the OSWEC model with PTO-Sim.
+The same process as described in `RM3 with PTO-Sim <http://wec-sim.github.io/WEC-Sim/features.html#tutorial-rm3-with-pto-sim>`_ ; however, since the OSWEC is a rotary device, it takes torque as an input and a rotary to linear motion conversion block is needed.
 The tutorials can be found on the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository (both for a crank and for a rod).

 OSWEC with Hydraulic PTO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^